Manny Ramirez: Personal life

+Ramirez has three sons: one from a previous relationship, and two with his wife Juliana.
+As of August 2015, he and his family reside in Weston, Florida.

+All three of his sons have had experience playing baseball at a high level.
+The elder Manny Jr. played college baseball for the University of San Francisco from 2015-17, appearing in just shy of 100 games across his time at USF.
+Manuelito (who also goes by Manny Ramirez Jr.) is a freshman at East Los Angeles College, where he plays baseball.
+The youngest son, Lucas, is committed to play baseball for the University of Tennessee.
+As of July 2024, both the younger Manny and Lucas are outfielders for the Victoria Harbourcats, a summer collegiate baseball team in the West Coast League.
+Lucas was drafted by the Los Angeles Angels in the 17th round of the 2024 Major League Baseball draft.

 In September 2011, Ramirez was accused of slapping his wife and charged in Florida with misdemeanor battery.
 Ramirez admitted only to grabbing her shoulders during an argument.
 Authorities dropped the charges in March 2012 because his wife refused to cooperate with the prosecution.

 Ramirez has often attracted attention on and off the field for his quirky and often fun-loving behavior and attitude, which is sometimes at odds with MLB's more serious and traditional culture.
 These incidents are colloquially known as "Manny Moments" or, more commonly, "Manny Being Manny".
 Instances of this behavior include inducing his Red Sox teammates, including Ellis Burks, to drink alcohol which he had spiked with Viagra, wearing Oakley THUMP while playing the outfield, disappearing through a door in the Green Monster to use the bathroom, diving to intercept a throw from teammate Johnny Damon in the outfield which had been intended for the infield, selling his barbecue grill on eBay, and high fiving a fan after a catch at the outfield wall before throwing the ball back to the infield to complete a double play.
 The first known documented usage of the phrase "Manny Being Manny" is attributed to then-Indians manager Mike Hargrove, quoted in a 1995 Newsday article.

 Ramirez also built a reputation, despite his quirky behavior, of being someone who was a tireless worker at his hitting.
 He was known for long batting practice and tee sessions as well as constantly reviewing video of his swings and of opposing pitchers.
 However, while in the batters box during games, he kept his approach extremely simple, relying on the muscle memory and pitch recognition from his training regimen.
 He was known, at times, to verbally simplify his approach in the batters box to merely "seeing the ball".

+In 2000, the Boston Red Sox signed Manny Ramirez to an eight-year, $160 million deal.
+As a part of the deal, there were $32 million in deferred payments that are owed to Ramirez, who will earn $1.968 million per year from 2011 to 2026.